T0xIN19/interview/README.md

       >  DOM-based XSS, where the vulnerability exists in client-side code rather than server-side code.<br>

     * Reflected Xss
-      > Reflected xss accour when an attcker able to send malicious script to the web application using URL or submission & the web application reflect those                        scripts without validation.
+      > Reflected xss accour when an attcker able to send malicious script to the web application using URL or submission & the web application reflect those                        scripts without validation.<br>

+3. Authentication vulnerabilities<br>
+   * Authentication vulnerabilities can allow attackers to gain access to sensitive data and functionality.
+They also expose additional attack surface for further                exploits.<br>

+       > What is authentication? <br>
+          ANS - Authentication is the process of verifying the identity of a user or client.<br>
+                     Something you know, such as a password or the answer to a security question.
+These are sometimes called "knowledge factors".<br>
+                     Something you have, This is a physical object such as a mobile phone or security token.
+These are sometimes called "possession factors".<br>
+                     Something you are or do.
+For example, your biometrics or patterns of behavior.
+These are sometimes called "inherence factors".<br>

+       > What is the difference between authentication and authorization?<br>
+                     Authentication is the process of verifying that a user is who they claim to be.<BR>
+                     Authorization involves verifying whether a user is allowed to do something.<BR>

+     For example, authentication determines whether someone attempting to access a website with the username Carlos123 really is the same person who created the account.

+     > How do authentication vulnerabilities arise? <br> The authentication mechanisms are weak because they fail to adequately protect against brute-force attacks.<br>
+           Logic flaws or poor coding in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
+This is sometimes called "broken                authentication".<br>

+     > How to secure your authentication mechanisms.<br>
+          Take care with user credentials - SOLID CREDENTIALS<br>
+          Don't count on users for security. - require some additional effort from your users.<br>
+          Prevent username enumeration - NOT  reveal that a user exists on the system.<br>
+          Implement robust brute-force protection -  implement strict, IP-based user rate limiting.
+This should involve measures to prevent attackers from manipulating                their apparent.<BR>
+          Triple-check your verification logic<br>
+          Don't forget supplementary functionality<br>
+          Implement proper multi-factor authentication.<br>

 5. Cross-Site Request Forgery (CSRF)
 6. Remote Code Execution (RCE)
 7. Command Injection